isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Early History of the Chinese Community .md

 In 12 chronological chapters organised by decade, *One Hundred Years’ History of the Chinese in Singapore* offers readers a look into “the social, commercial, political, religious, and intellectual life of the Chinese in all their varied aspects and divisions”.3 Song employed an anecdotal style of writing to frame the maze of historical data, taking after Charles Buckley’s *An Anecdotal History of Old Times in Singapore* (1902) (see page 16).
 A 37-page index at the end of the book helps the reader navigate through the hefty compendium of facts.4

-According to a newspaper review dated 10 January 1924, the book had three
-objectives: record the contributions of the
-Chinese to Singapore’s progress; survey
-Singapore’s history from the perspective of the Chinese community; and detail the most prominent Chinese individuals and families of the time.
+According to a newspaper review dated 10 January 1924, the book had three objectives: record the contributions of the Chinese to Singapore’s progress; survey Singapore’s history from the perspective of the Chinese community; and detail the most prominent Chinese individuals and families of the time.

-The book, according to the same review, succeeded in illustrating both the diligence of the Chinese as well as its context against the munificence of the
-British colonists.
-The review noted that
-Chinese of every class – from coolies and labourers to “merchant princes” – had an
-“immense share in Singapore’s development”, and this was only made possible because the “British theories of colonial administration” offered “immense opportunities to an alien community”, namely the Chinese.5
+The book, according to the same review, succeeded in illustrating both the diligence of the Chinese as well as its context against the munificence of the British colonists.
+The review noted that Chinese of every class – from coolies and labourers to “merchant princes” – had an “immense share in Singapore’s development”, and this was only made possible because the “British theories of colonial administration” offered “immense opportunities to an alien community”, namely the Chinese.5

 Song was not the first writer of choice.
-Lim Boon Keng, a medical doctor and philanthropist, was initially asked to pen the volume, but he declined.
+Lim Boon Keng, a medical doctor and philanthropist, was initially asked to pen the volume, but he declined.
 The task then fell on Song, a well-respected Straits Chinese lawyer, scholar and community leader.

-Born in June 1871, Song was the third son of Song Hoot Kiam, who founded the
-Straits Chinese Church (present-day Prinsep
+Born in June 1871, Song was the third son of Song Hoot Kiam, who founded the Straits Chinese Church (present-day Prinsep
 Street Presbyterian Church).
 In 1888, Song was awarded the Queen’s Scholarship to